zeek/zeek-docs/scripts/base/protocols/ftp/main.zeek.rst

    Allow a client to send this many commands before the server sends a reply.
 If this value is exceeded a weird named FTP_too_many_pending_commands is logged for the connection.

+.. zeek:id:: FTP::max_reply_msg_length
+   :source-code: base/protocols/ftp/main.zeek 77 77

+   :Type: :zeek:type:`count`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``4096``

+   Truncate the reply_msg field in the log to that many bytes to avoid excessive logging volume.

+.. zeek:id:: FTP::max_user_length
+   :source-code: base/protocols/ftp/main.zeek 64 64

+   :Type: :zeek:type:`count`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``128``

+   Truncate the user field in the log to that many bytes to avoid excessive logging volume as this values is replicated in each of the entries related to an FTP session.

 Types
 #####